-The goal of the Digital Atlas of Ancient Life project is to help you identify fossils from particular regions and better understand Earth's ancient life.
+The goal of the Digital Atlas of Ancient Life project is to help you identify fossils from particular regions and time periods, and better understand Earth's ancient life.
 Several Digital Atlas websites are now online:

 We are also creating a free online "textbook" about paleontology.
 It is called the Digital Encyclopedia of Ancient Life (D.E.A.L.).